nogdb/libnogdb/CONTRIBUTING.md

    2. If your changes are all about fixing critical issues in production, you should have your branch prefix name as `hotfix/` and generate a pull request from your branch against `master`.
    3. In a similar way, if your changes are in documentation, you should have your branch name as `document/` and generate a pull request from your branch against `develop`.

 3. It is important to add your pull request details of your change including the appropriate tests especially for your change.
-Your pull request cannot be merged if there are no tests provided for your change or it causes any existing test failures.
+Your pull request cannot be merged if there are no tests provided for your change or it causes any test failures.

 4. Include the issue number you worked on (if applicable) and the name you used to sign the CLA.

 ## Continuous integration testing
 NogDB uses Travis CI for continuous integration testing.
-It significantly verifies the build and performs the test process via Makefile on multiple platforms with different compilers for `master` and `developer` including any branches beginning with `feature/*`, `hotfix/*`, and `release/*`.
+It significantly verifies the build and performs the test process via Makefile on multiple platforms with different compilers for `master` and `develop` including any branches beginning with `feature/*`, `hotfix/*`, and `release/*`.
 We also test the NogDB library with memory profiler such as Valgrind and AddressSanitizer to troubleshoot memory leak problems.
 Ensure that your pull request can pass all continuous integration testing modules.
 Check out [.travis.yml](https://github.com/nogdb/nogdb/blob/master/.travis.yml) to fully see how the code is built and tested.
 Again, your changes in Makefile and CI scripts are not forbidden.
 We'd love to see it improved if you idea is awesome.